 The answer is to use a virtual queue.
-The queue is considered virtual since the call is not actually queued there.
-Instead, the SIP Server associates the call with the virtual queue and generates additional event messages for the call that are relative to the virtual queue.
+The queue is considered virtual since the call is not queued there.
+Instead, the SIP Server associates the call with the virtual queue and generates additional event messages for the call relative to the virtual queue.
 These additional messages can then be used by client components such as real-time and historical reporting.

 When to Use Virtual Queues

 Now that we have a better understanding of what a virtual queue is and why we would use one, let’s talk about when to use one.
 The typical use is to group calls.
 In most call centers, customers call with a purpose.
 From a business perspective, they need to report on calls by purpose.
 Using a virtual queue for each purpose would allow for the desired reporting.
 Further, there is no limit to the number of virtual queues a call can be associated with.
 This means you can also use virtual queues to group calls differently.
 For example, you could use a virtual queue to count calls relative to a location, as well as another virtual queue to count calls for specific purposes.
 But a word of caution here.
 When calls are associated with the virtual queue, the start time for that context is set.
 If you associate early in the routing flow, the wait time will be from that point until the call is hung up or delivered to an agent.
 If you use this duration in a reporting calculation, ensure you understand it.
 For example, if you want it to mean that the call was offered to an agent at a site, then associate to the site virtual queue at the same point you associate with the call type virtual queue.